MikelMNJ/starter-app/README.md

 See deployment section for additional steps to take before deployment to Netlify.

-**Note to Yarn users**: This was created with a modern version of Yarn.
-It will change how you go about setting up *.yarnrc.yml*.

-**Note to NPM users**: You will need to remove *yarn.lock* and *.yarnrc.yml* and change the deploy script in *package.json* from:
-`"deploy": "yarn build && yarn build:server && netlify deploy --prod",`<br />
-to:<br />
-`"deploy": "npm run build && npm run build:server && netlify deploy --prod",`

 **Note about deployment services**: This has not been tested with other deployment services, like Heroku etc.  Any changes are likely to be in the use of a *[service].toml* file, modification of the *start:server*, *build:server* and *deploy* scripts in *package.json*.